code16/sharp/docs/guide/building-entity-show.md

 }
 ```

-Sharp will consider this as a regular Entity List, meaning it will look for a `entities.pilot.list` EntityList class in the `sharp.php` config, build it and display it it the Show as a field (see below for layout), with the full feature set of an Entity List: filters, commands, reorder, entity state, search, ...
+Sharp will consider this as a regular Entity List, meaning it will look for a `sharp.entities.pilot.list` config key containing an EntityList class name, build it and display it it the Show as a field (see below for layout), with the full feature set of an Entity List: filters, commands, reorder, entity state, search, ...

 Clicking a row in the EntityList can lead to whatever you've configured for this entity: a Show or a Form.
 Sharp will maintain a navigation breadcrumb under the hood to, in this case, get back to the spaceship Show after a pilot update or creation.